Reviews and mentions of Anchored:

 Your Kid's Next Read Podcast Ep 95

 "Loved and adored...
-Hit me int he feels...Illustrations are stunning... really spoke to me."
+Hit me in the feels...Illustrations are stunning... really spoke to me."
 Allison Tait

 Linda's Book Bag: Three EK Books for Children